 MDMA is quite stable, chemically speaking, and can be stored for very long periods of time.
 (Shulgin, who was largely responsible for popularizing MDMA, once said that it was so stable that if they had put some in the pyramids with the pharaohs it would still be good today.
 True to urban legend form, it wasn’t too long before the story was spreading that Ecstasy had been found in the pyramids.
 No, not quite, but it’s an interesting example of how misinformation can accidentally be created and spread.)

 Still, it doesn’t hurt to give it some care.
 It’s hard to go wrong with the standard advice of an air-tight container (an empty prescription or over-the-counter pill bottle is fine), stored in a cool dark place.
 Beyond protecting your stash from the elements, be sure to protect it from the human elements: Do you really want your parents/roommate/etc. to find them?
-There have also been several cases of toddlers being poisoned after they found and ingested a loose ‘ecstasy’ pill.
-All made a full recovery, but you should take care that nobody finds your drugs who shouldn’t.
+There have also been several cases of toddlers being poisoned after they found and ate a loose ‘ecstasy’ pill.
+Always take care that nobody finds your drugs who shouldn’t.
 Hide them somewhere very out of the way or, ideally, in a locked container such as a file cabinet or safe.

 Can (drug sniffing) dogs detect MDMA?

 Certainly.
-Heck, humans can often smell it.
-Not all dogs are trained to spot MDMA (most of those that are focus on smuggling/shipping ports, not casual users.)
+Heck, humans can smell it in large amounts or up close.
+Most dogs are not trained to spot MDMA (and most of those that are focus on smuggling/shipping ports, not casual users.)
 Another popular question is “if I walk by a drug sniffing dog with some pills on me, will he smell them?”
 That depends on a lot of factors.
 If you’re carrying a few pills in an air-tight container (ideally having washed the outside of the container and your hands with soapy water) the dog might not be able to smell it.
 As a more practical matter, drug dogs don’t actually give much attention to when they smell drugs unless their handler has ordered them to search.
 If a dog isn’t currently in ‘search’ mode, you could probably walk by it with a backpack full of heroin and the dog wouldn’t alert.
 After all, they’re around drugs a lot, and need to behave when the people with the drugs are police, etc. doing their job.